This article was created in partnership with Flying Pig Adventure Company, Montana. All photos provided by Flying Pig Adventure Company.

 Your second day of adventure is all about water!
 First, choose a scenic whitewater rafting trip that fits your adventure agenda.
 Float eight to eighteen miles on the Yellowstone River, encountering exciting rapids and maybe even spotting wildlife such as bald eagles, osprey, elk and bison!
 Adventure junkies should sign up for river trips through the end of July as the rapids are much larger.
 After July, the water is a bit more tame, offering more relaxing rides down the Yellowstone River.
 Both styles of rafting are wonderful, you just have to decide which style best fits you!

 Regroup after your rafting adventure and make way to a nearby hot spring.
-The best hot springs in the area include the natural Boiling River, Yellowstone Hot Springs (the newest hot spring in the area), and the historic Chico Hot Springs.
+The best hot springs in the area include Yellowstone Hot Springs (the newest hot spring in the area) and the historic Chico Hot Springs.
 Soak in the natural mineral waters and recount the day on the river!

 Finish the evening with a local bison burger at The Corral, the best burger joint in town–where traditional shakes, malts, fresh cut fries and local meat is the name of the game.